NicholasAT925/Helloworld_in_py/README.md

 # Helloworld_in_py
- First "hewllo world" in py
+ First "hewllo world" in
+ simple print experiments and example